 Other causes of acute renal failure are those that occur when an obstructive condition occurs that does not allow the removal of the filtrate, such as when there is a prostatic obstruction or ureteral compression by masses or ganglia.

 There are several factors that can predispose to the appearance of this disease, such as advanced age, chronic infection, diabetes, high blood pressure, immune disorders, kidney and liver problems, prostatic hypertrophy and bladder obstruction.
 The signs and symptoms that these patients present and explained by a nephrologist in Delhi are:

 - Failure to dispose of waste products through the urine

 - Fluid retention, causing edema (swelling) in the legs, ankles or feet.

 - Drowsiness, respiratory distress, fatigue, confusion and even coma in very serious cases and usually associated with other diseases.

-DIAGNOSIS AND TREATMENT OF ACUTE RENAL FAILURE
+DIAGNOSIS AND ACUTE RENAL FAILURE TREATMENT IN DELHI